howking/trantest/README.md

 ## trantest

-This is My GitLocalize Test Repo.
+This is GitLocalize Test Repo.

 ## Usage